Table of Contents

 Second Nature helps large organizations with teams of about 50 or more salespeople to align their messaging, to make sure that everybody tells the same story in the same way, and to create that consistency of message across the board.
 If you watch my video review, you can hear those words spoken by “Jenny,” the simulated buyer.

 Jenny asks questions and the rep responds, in a natural voice conversation in a simulated sales call.
 The AI sales coach can ask additional questions, even without any kind of programming.
-And the reps can ask Jenny questions as well, for example to practice discovery.
+And the reps can ask Jenny questions as well, for example to practice discovery sales calls.

 Immediate analysis of each session is automatically created so managers don’t have to watch hours of video, and reps can get instant feedback.